c42f/tinyformat/README.rst

 * The ``"%n"`` query specifier isn't supported to keep things simple, though it may be possible to implement.
 * Wide characters with the ``%ls`` conversion are not supported.
-* Strings truncated with ``%.ms`` for some integer ``m`` must be null-terminated but need not be in printf as long as the string is longer than length ``m``.
-This needs to be fixed, since it could cause previously working printf-based programs to crash.

 Rationale